fxcm/ForexConnectAPI/README.md

           return accountsResponseReader.getRow(0);
       }

+## How to get price history:
+For pricehistory, you need to use non-table manage.
+You can see examples under NonTableManagerSamples/GetHistPrices

 ## Real Case Study:
 1. Learn how to build and backtest Rsi signals using ForexConnect API at <a href="https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/ForexConnectAPI/RsiSignals_via_ForexConnectAPI.zip">here</a>.
 2. Learn how to build and backtest CCI Oscillator strategy using ForexConnect API at <a href="https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/ForexConnectAPI/2.1.CCI_via_FC_API.zip">here</a>.